-- X (ndarray, shape [n, 3]) The training triples - early\stopping (bool) Flag to enable early stopping(default:False) - early\stopping\params (dictionary) Dictionary of parameters for early stopping.
-Following keys are supported: - x\valid: ndarray, shape [n, 3] : Validation set to be used for early stopping. - criteria: string : criteria for early stopping hits10, hits3, hits1 or mrr (default). - x\filter: ndarray, shape [n, 3] : Filter to be used (no filter by default). - burn\in: int : Number of epochs to pass before kicking in early stopping (default: 100). - check\interval: int : Early stopping interval after burn-in (default:10). - stop\interval: int : Stop if criteria is performing worse over n consecutive checks (default: 3).
+- X (ndarray, shape [n, 3]) The training triples - early stopping (bool) Flag to enable early stopping (default:False) - early_stopping_params (dictionary) Dictionary of hyperparameters for the early stopping heuristics.

+- 'x_valid': ndarray, shape [n, 3]: Validation set to be used for early stopping. - 'criteria': string: criteria for early stopping 'hits10', 'hits1' or 'mrr'(default). - 'x_filter': ndarray, shape [n, 3]: Positive triples to use as filter if a 'filtered' early stopping criteria is desired (i.e. filtered-MRR if 'criteria': 'mrr').
+Note this will affect training time (no filter by default).

+- 'burn_in': int: Number of epochs to pass before kicking in early stopping (default: 100). - check_interval': int : Early stopping interval after burn-in (default:10). - 'stop_interval': int : Stop if criteria is performing worse over n consecutive checks (default: 3) - 'corruption_entities': List of entities to be used for corruptions.
+If 'all', it uses all entities (default: 'all') - 'corrupt_side': Specifies which side to corrupt. 's', 'o', 's+o' (default)

+'''

+Example: early_stopping_params={x_valid=X['valid'],

+'criteria': 'mrr'}

+'''

+get_embeddings (entities, type='entity')

 - entities (array-like, dtype=int, shape=[n]) The entities (or relations) of interest.
-Element of the vector must be the original string literals, and not internal IDs. - type (string) If 'entity', will consider input as KG entities.
-If relation, they will be treated as KG predicates.
+Element of the vector must be the original string literals, and not internal IDs. - type (string) If 'entity', the entities argument will be considered as a list of knowledge graph entities (i.e. nodes).
+If set to 'relation', they will be treated as relation types instead (i.e. predicates).